ObiBaratt/kanban-board/README.md

 - **Google Cloud**: I've used PostgreSQL with Flask and Express backends in the past, but really wanted to explore Google Cloud functionality to help solidify what I learned working with it at my internship.

 ## from \_\_future\_\_ import *good_ideas*:
+- Have the Edit Card functionality pre-fill edit fields with current values.
+Nice QoL update.
 - Utilize state management (Redux / Thunk).
 This would make handling auth state a lot easier.
 Should be an enjoyable Friday night refactoring...?
 - Setup CI/CD.
 I didn't implement this before due to doing everything locally.
 Now that its deployed this is a priority.
 - Add testing: This is connected to the above, but having baseline tests to make sure a new change doesn't break anything would be a huge improvement.